gnegovetic/hello_halide/README.md

 ## Code organization
 Halide code is split into two generated functions: one to calculate the minimum and maximum of the pixel values, and another to apply the scaling.

+## Build process
+We first compile the Halide code into a generator.
+Then we run the generator to create a static library for a specific platform target.
+Finally, we compile a test app that links in the Halide generated binary.
+This test app we can run to benchmark performance and check correctness.

 ## Checking runtime dependencies
 ``` otool -L contrastAdjustTest ```